The Quickest Way to Create an Android QR Code Scanner

 ...

-implementation 'com.dynamsoft:dynamsoftbarcodereader:9.0.0@aar'
+implementation 'com.dynamsoft:dynamsoftbarcodereader:9.6.40@aar'

 }

-Creating Android Camera Preview within 5 Minutes
+Creating an Android Camera Preview in 5 Minutes

 <?xml version="1.0" encoding="utf-8"?>